 As a solution to enable marketers to buy digital ads at scale, companies called ad networks came into existence.
 While ad networks filled a need, they also created a lot of problems.
 It was not uncommon for media buyers to be faced with insufficient transparency across most (if not all) critically important aspects of a media buy.
 Buyers also typically had no transparency into the variable cost of an ad impression making it easy for some ad networks to bundle low quality supply together and sell it at dishonest premiums.
 The industry needed to evolve.

-A turning point arrived in the digital ad world with the introduction of powerful technology called ad exchanges (AEs) and demand side platforms (DSPs).
+A powerful turning point arrived in the digital ad world with the introduction of technologies called ad exchanges (AEs) and demand side platforms (DSPs).
 An AE is a marketplace where digital ad space can be bought in real-time via bidded auctions (RTB).
 These ad trades are executed in a software called demand side platforms (DSPs).
 DSPs centralize the many technical complexities of the digital buying process and are built with machine learning algorithms to systematically optimize media.

 Using a DSP to execute an RTB buy enables a marketing technique known as addressable media; the targeting of unique audiences with personalized ad experiences.
 Bidders built into DSPs can be programmed to execute billions of complex ad trades in less then a millisecond while simultaneously valuing conversion propensity so that the right ad, can be placed in front of the right user, at the right time, for the best price.